Notice of Job Posting: Reentry Disability Coordinator

-- Ability to take initiative, self-motivate, and juggle multiple tasks.
+- The ability to take initiative, self-motivate, and juggle multiple tasks.

 NOTE: Non-traditional hours – occasional weekends and evenings – may be required.

-Uptown People’s Law Center was founded in the mid-1970s by community residents, including former coal miners and their widows seeking black lung disability benefits, and community activists fighting against displacement of poor people from Uptown.
-Uptown People’s Law Center focuses on serving people who live in Uptown and surrounding areas, and/or people who are or were incarcerated in Illinois’ prisons.
-The substantive areas of law we cover are focused on three areas: representing disabled people who have been denied Social Security disability benefits, usually before an Administrative Law Judge; representing tenants who are facing eviction, or other issues relating to their tenancy; and representing prisoners in civil rights lawsuits.
+Uptown People’s Law Center focuses on serving people who live in Uptown and surrounding areas, and/or people who are or were incarcerated in Illinois’ prisons and jails.
+Our work is focused on three areas: representing disabled people who have been denied Social Security disability benefits, usually before an Administrative Law Judge; representing tenants who are facing eviction, or other issues relating to their tenancy; and representing prisoners in civil rights lawsuits.

 UPLC is one of the only organizations in Illinois that actively represents prisoners in both class action matters, as well as individual cases.
 UPLC receives over 100 letters from prisoners each week, and has amassed a database of correspondence from over 11,000 prisoners.
 Our staff records and responds to each letter, and uses the information to inform our class action lawsuits against the Illinois prison system.
 We currently have six class action lawsuits filed against the Illinois prison system, as well as 16 individual cases and 4 impact lawsuits, which will impact broad numbers of Illinois prisoners.